-Tax credits can reduce your tax bill or give you a bigger refund but not all tax credits are created equal.
-While most tax credits are refundable, some credits are nonrefundable but before we take a look at the difference between refundable and nonrefundable tax credits, it’s important to understand the difference between a tax credit and a tax deduction.
+Tax credits can reduce your tax bill or give you a bigger refund, but not all tax credits are created equal.
+While most tax credits are refundable, some credits are nonrefundable.
+Still, before we look at the difference between refundable and nonrefundable tax credits, it’s important to understand the difference between a tax credit and a tax deduction.

 - A tax credit worth $1,000 reduces the amount of tax owed by $1,000 – the same dollar amount.

-A refundable tax credit not only reduces the federal tax you owe but also could result in a refund if it more than you owe.
-Let’s say you are eligible to take a $1,000 Child Tax Credit but only owe $200 in taxes.
-The additional amount ($800) is treated as a refund to which you are entitled.
+A refundable tax credit reduces the federal tax you owe and could result in a refund if it is more than you owe.
+Let’s say you are eligible for the Child Tax Credit for $1,000 but only owe $200 in taxes.
+The additional amount ($800) is treated as a refund.

-A nonrefundable tax credit, on the other hand, means you get a refund only up to the amount you owe.
-For example, if you are eligible to take an American Opportunity Tax Credit worth $1,000 and the amount of tax owed is only $800, you can only reduce your taxable amount by $800 — not the full $1,000.
+A nonrefundable tax credit means you get a refund only up to the amount you owe.
+For example, if you are eligible to take an American Opportunity Tax Credit worth $1,000 and the amount of tax owed is only $800, you can only reduce your taxable amount by $800 – not the full $1,000.

 - The Earned Income Tax Credit